ABAYALI/MPFM/README.md

 This repository contains the foundational documents of the Projective

-Informational Framework (MPFM), a structural framework in which geometry,
+Informational Framework (MPFS/MPFM), a structural framework in which geometry,

 time, and dynamics emerge from a non-faithful projection of information.